Blockchain: what are the opportunities for Procurement?

 “Using the blockchain and strong cryptography, it is now possible to create a certification infrastructure that puts us in control of the full record of our achievements and accomplishments.
-It will allow us to share a digital degree with an employer while giving the employer complete trust that the degree was in fact issued to the person presenting it.” https://medium.com/mit-media-lab/certificates-reputation-and-the-blockchain-aee03622426f, MIT Media Lab
+It will allow us to share a digital degree with an employer while giving the employer complete trust that the degree was in fact issued to the person presenting it.”
+Certificates, Reputation, and the Blockchain, MIT Media Lab

 Reputation is nothing else than the result of past transactions.
 And, as detailed earlier, the blockchain logs all transactions securely and transparently.
 So, the blockchain makes it easy to measure and know someone’s reputation.

 “Reputation measures how much the community trusts you, and is calculated on your previous transactions and interactions with the community.
 The greater your reputation, the more trustworthy you are seen to be on the network and, with a user’s reputation on the line, users choose to behave more honestly on the network.”
 Rep on the block : A next generation reputation system based on the blockchain , School of Computing University of Portsmouth, U.K.

 So, whenever business partners have to cooperate and do not know each other, the blockchain can help to understand who you will be working with.
 It is, therefore, a facilitator for making business with new partners because it is lowering the cost and risks to do so which are reasons that are traditionally behind the rationale to aggregate spend towards a limited number of suppliers and/or to favor (consciously or unconsciously) incumbents.
 The use of blockchain can allow Procurement organizations to revisit their category strategy!